databrary/design/notifications.md

 > `USER` requested [authorization](/profile/edit?page=apply) from `PARTY`.

 > `USER` requested authorization from `PARTY`.
-To review the status of this request, go to: /profile/edit?page=apply
+To check if this request has been approved or if it is still pending, go to: /profile/edit?page=apply

 ### AuthorizeGranted